 The main metrics involved in the investment property analysis are cash flow, cap rate, cash on cash return, and occupancy rate.
 Basically, you need to calculate these real estate metrics to analyze potential profits and return on investment from buying the property.
 If you’re not familiar with these calculations, go to our real estate investment blog to learn all about them and further understand how to buy a house without a realtor.

 Worried about not getting correct estimations or simply looking for an easier way to analyze properties while buying a house without a realtor?
 Luckily for you, the Investment Property Calculator is here to help.
-This tool provides readily calculated data and analytics for investment properties that are currently listed for sale in any city of the US housing market.
+This tool, which also serves as an Airbnb calculator, provides readily calculated data and analytics for investment properties that are currently listed for sale in any city of the US housing market.
 Moreover, you can plug in your financing details and expenses related to buying the property and the calculator will crunch the numbers to give you the aforementioned metrics and more!

 Real estate investors can easily analyze and compare a number of properties using this tool to find the one with the highest profitability!
 Start out your 14-day free trial with Mashvisor now to give it a try.